ThunderNet: Towards Real-time Generic Object Detection: Introduction

-On the other hand, one-stage detectors directly predict bounding boxes and class probabilities.
-The detection part of this category is composed of the additional layers to generate predictions, which usually involves little computation.
-For this reason, one-stage detectors are widely regarded as the key to real-time detection.
-However, as one-stage detectors do not conduct RoI-wise feature extraction and recognition, their results are coarser than two-stage detectors.
-The problem is aggravated for lightweight detectors.
-Prior lightweight one-stage detectors \cite{howard2017mobilenets,sandler2018mobilenetv2,wang2018pelee,li2018tiny} do not obtain an ideal accuracy/speed trade-off: there is a huge accuracy gap between them and the large detectors \cite{liu2016ssd,redmon2017yolo9000}, while they fail to achieve real-time detection on mobile devices.
-It inspires us to rethink: \emph{can two-stage detectors surpass one-stage detectors in real-time detection?} In this paper, we propose a lightweight two-stage generic object detector named \emph{ThunderNet}.
+In this paper, we propose a lightweight two-stage generic object detector named \emph{ThunderNet}.
 The design of ThunderNet aims at the computationally expensive structures in state-of-the-art two-stage detectors.
 In the backbone part, we investigate the drawbacks in previous lightweight backbones, and present a lightweight backbone named \emph{SNet} designed for object detection.
 In the detection part, we follow the detection head design in Light-Head R-CNN, and further compress RPN and R-CNN subnet.
 To eliminate the performance degradation induced by small backbones and small feature maps, we design two efficient architecture blocks, \emph{Context Enhancement Module} (CEM) and \emph{Spatial Attention Module} (SAM).
 CEM combines the feature maps from multiple scales to leverage local and global context information, while SAM uses the information learned in RPN to refine the feature distribution in RoI warping.
 At last, we investigate the balance between the input resolution, the backbone, and the detection head.
 Fig.~\ref{figure:overall-architecture} illustrates the overall architecture of ThunderNet.
-ThunderNet surpasses prior lightweight one-stage detectors with significantly less computational cost on PASCAL VOC \cite{everingham2010pascal} and COCO \cite{lin2014microsoft} benchmarks.
-ThunderNet outperforms Tiny-DSOD \cite{li2018tiny} with only 42\% of the computational cost and obtains gains of 6.5 mAP on VOC and 4.8 AP on COCO under similar complexity.
-Without bells and whistles, ThunderNet runs in \emph{real time} on ARM (24.1 fps) and x86 (47.3 fps) with MobileNet-SSD level accuracy.
-To the best of our knowledge, this is the \emph{first} real-time detector and the \emph{fastest} single-thread speed reported on ARM platforms. \emph{These results have demonstrated the effectiveness of two-stage detectors in real-time object detection.}